valdotle/mangopeeler/readme.md

 -   ### `-lat`/`-log-at`
     Where to store logfiles, if logging is enabled.
 Defaults to a folder named `mango peels` in the current directory.
 -   ### `-s`/`-site`
-    Which aggreagtor site(s)'s images to search for.
+    Which aggregator site(s)'s images to search for.
 You can set this flag multiple times to supply multiple values.
 By default, all aggregator sites' images will be used.
 Set to `none` to disable.
 -   ### `-t`/`-threads`
     How many directories to process simultaneously (default `10`).
 Only applicable if walking subdirectories is enabled.
 Set to `1`/`0` to disable.
 -   ### `-w`/`-walk`